 Add a product to the Shopify Fulfillment Network

-To add a product to the Shopify Fulfillment Network, you must first submit it to your Fulfillment Success Manager for approval.
+To add a product to the Shopify Fulfillment Network, you must first submit it to the Fulfillment Success team for approval.

 - From your Shopify admin, go to Products > All products.